 The call for applications is currently openClosing date

-9 am AEDT Monday 17 January 2022.
+9 am AEDT Monday 15 January 2024.

-The winning entry, if it is in a suitable subject area, may be considered for publication in Historical Records of Australian Science.
-Upon entering the competition, applicants agree that Historical Records of Australian Science is permitted the first right of refusal for the winning entry if it is deemed eligible for publication.
-Historical Records of Australian Science have published a virtual issue showcasing six previous essays awarded the Mike Smith Prize.
+The winning entry, if it is within a suitable subject area, may be considered for publication in ‘Historical Records of Australian Science.’
+The journal has previously published a virtual issue showcasing six previous essays awarded the Mike Smith Prize.

 For further information contact: